GoogleCloudPlatform/cloud-foundation-fabric/modules/alloydb/README.md

 # AlloyDB module

-This module manages the creation of an AlloyDB cluster and instance with potential read replicas and an advanced cross region replication setup for disaster recovery scenarios.
+This module manages the creation of an AlloyDB cluster.
+It also supports cross-region replication scenario by setting up a secondary cluster.
-It can also create an initial set of users via the `users` parameters.
+It can also create an initial set of users via the `users` variable.

 Note that this module assumes that some options are the same for both the primary instance and the secondary one in case of cross regional replication configuration.